shon-developer/visual-studio-code-clone/readme.md

-# work in progress
+# Work In Progress

-## This is my first tailwind css projects at iNeuron bootcamp
+## This is my first tailwind css projects at iNeuron bootcamp.

 ![screenshot](./images/vs%20code.png)